solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 ```

-## Routing to our Lambda
+## Routing to your Lambda(s)

-Now that Gloo Edge is running with our credentials set up, we can go ahead and create our Gloo Edge config to
-enable routing to our AWS Lambda
+Now that Gloo Edge is running with our credentials set up, you can go ahead and create the Gloo Edge config to enable routing to your AWS Lambdas.

-First we need to create our Upstream.
+First create an Upstream CR:

 ```yaml
 kubectl apply -f - <<EOF
 apiVersion: gloo.solo.io/v1